PowerShell/Polaris/CONTRIBUTING.md

 ### Fixing an issue
 Fixing issues also does not require a lot of administrative work.
 The basic steps are:
 1. Leave a comment to tell us that you are working on it
-2. Fork our repository, and base your changes off of the 'develop' branch.
-Please create a new branch from develop which contains your changes.
+2. Fork our repository, and base your changes off of the **master** branch.
+Please create a new branch from **master** which contains your changes.
 How you call it?
 We don't care.
 3. Fix the issue!
 No biggie...
-4. Make sure you have pushed your commits to your new branch and then create a pull request
+4. Make sure you have pushed your commits to your new branch and then create a pull request back to the Polaris **master** branch
 5. Sit back and wait for us to take credit for your code - just kidding.
 All the fame and glory is yours.

 ## Reviews